lupingX/lupingX.github.io/_posts/2017-03-14-algorithms-in-python.md

 to the new list then append sth and the old list is no longer needed.
 <br>[5]**insertation sort**: insert into the kth place then shift everything to the right.
 <br>[practice code](https://lupingX.github.io/materials/algorithm-in-python/char5_array.py).

+This chapter mainly address **list tuple str**, and tell the lower-level array and need to practice about how to complement it.